sagemathinc/cocalc/notes/aug2013-push.md

+- MAJOR ISSUE: if a bunch of restart project attempts happen, then the hub doing the restarting renders that entire project un-restartable, since it is too impatient (e.g., 10 second timeout).
+FIX THIS and restart all the hubs.

+- add field text for account creation.

+Issues to fix with latex editing:

+- [ ] the spinner is unberable; just get rid of it ?
+- [ ] sometimes it doesn't come up at first and scrollbar is on left -- size issue?
+- [ ] side-by-side would be very useful...
+- [ ] make pdf itself wider (?) -- have a button

 -----
 - [ ] client doesn't do anything sensible in response to this from hub:
 debug: hub --> client (client=653426d1-2ccc-4027-b1b3-da44eb3119ed): {"event":"error","id":"2bd05e47-887b-4681-a390-e9fe9133c4af","error":"user must be signed in before accessing projects"}

+- [ ] UX: progress bars!  http://ricostacruz.com/nprogress/   -- should even have worksheet salvus. api!

 - [ ] UX idea -- if the mouse is *moving* don't refresh the directory listing!